 I was living in a resort at the time, so I was sending them to my family and sharing them with them that way...I would send the scenic pictures because, of course, the mountains are so beautiful.
-And I would also send them, like if I had a friend I talked about a lot, I would send 'oh, this is...we work together'. - P17, Wife
+And I would also send them, like if I had a friend I talked about a lot, I would send 'oh, this is...we work together'. -P17, Wife

-Print vs. digital photo-sharing.
-The differences between print and digital photos affect how people share photos.
+Print vs. digital photo-sharing - The differences between print and digital photos affect how people share photos.
 A summary of our findings for the methods and motivations for sharing photos and how they are amenable to print and digital technologies is given in Table 2.
-At one extreme, physical prints are currently more amenable as displayed photos (Table 2, Row 1).
-While digital photo frames are readily available, they are still expensive and constrained by power, lighting conditions, and limitations on how they can be positioned in a particular space.
-Indeed, there is some evidence suggesting that digital photo frames are ill-conceived as replacements for print photos (Swan and Taylor, 2008).
-Only one of our families owned a digital photo frame, and they stated that this was kept off most of the time:
+At one extreme, physical prints are currently more amenable as displayed

+Table 2

-Table 2: Photo sharing methods and their amenability to technology.
+Photo sharing methods and their amenability to technology.